yuliverseML/regression_model-comparison/README.md

 This repository contains a Python project for modeling and predicting tips based on data from the 'tips' dataset in Seaborn, which includes transactions at a restaurant.
 The project covers data preprocessing, feature engineering, machine learning model comparison, polynomial regression, and prediction.
+- Objective: Demonstrate the effectiveness of selected models and comparison methods within the chosen dataset for the ML project.
 - Project Overview

    Dataset: 'tips' from Seaborn